 We also coordinate a pro-bono evaluation network of physicians and licensed mental health clinicians to help asylum seekers corroborate their claim of persecution and harm.
 These evaluations are vital to securing safety in the United States, but are often financially out of reach for most asylum applicants.
-In the last year alone, our volunteer evaluation network has performed more than 100 of these critical exams at no charge.
+In the last year alone, our volunteer evaluation network has performed well over 200 of these critical exams at no charge.

 For more information, please Contact Us.